onecupofchino/DLC/README.md

 5) On the command line, I checked the labels entering deeplabcut.check_labels(config_path, visualizeindividuals=True).
 This created 4 subfolders ending in _labeled in the labeled-data folder.

 6) I uploaded the project folder to Google Drive.
 Using the COLAB_maDLC template, I created the training dataset with deeplabcut.create_multianimaltraining_dataset(path_config_file, Shuffles=[shuffle], net_type="dlcrnet_ms5",windows2linux=True).
-The training fraction at the config.yaml file was set to 0.95, meaning that 285 out of 300 frames were used for training while the rest was used later for testing.
+The training fraction at the config.yaml file was set to 0.95, meaning that 285 out of 300 frames were used for training while the rest were used later for testing.
 The two following folders were created:

 - dlc-models > iteration-0.
 This folder is important because the init_weights parameter can be changed to resume training if it was interrupted (it should point to the route of the snapshot corresponding to the last iteration).
 E.g.: init_weights: /content/drive/My Drive/your project/dlc-models/iteration-n/NOMBRE/train/snapshot-30000 (the extension following the snapshot number should be deleted).
 - training-datasets > iteration-0: UnaugmentedDataSet_KOdyadicJun13.
 I use the CollectedData_Juan.csv to confirm that the training data set was created using the labels from the 4 videos.
 Also, I checked that the .h5 and the .pickle files were created.

-- En Collab voy a START TRAINING y cambio: deeplabcut.train_network(path_config_file, shuffle=shuffle, displayiters=100,saveiters=1000, maxiters=75000, allow_growth=True).
+7) In Start Training, I change deeplabcut.train_network(path_config_file, shuffle=shuffle, displayiters=100,saveiters=1000, maxiters=75000, allow_growth=True) for
-por: deeplabcut.train_network(path_config_file, shuffle=shuffle, displayiters=1000,saveiters=5000, maxiters=100000, allow_growth=True).
-No excederse de 100000 en maxiters porque dicen que "overfitea" y afecta la performance.
-Pongo saveiters=5000 por si el Collab se desconecta, cuestión de no perder 10000 iteraciones.
-Empiezo a entrenar.

-20/6/23:

-- Reemplazo en el pose_cfg.yaml el parámetro init_weights por SNAPSHOT-85000  sin extensión.
-- Reemplazo el archivo en el drive y le doy a entrenar nuevamente.
-- Retoma desde el snapshot indicado pero continúa más allá de las 100000 iteraciones indicadas en el Colab como maxiters. Ésto sucede porque también hay que cambiar el valor en el archivo pose_cfg.yaml, en la última línea del parámetro multistep:
+deeplabcut.train_network(path_config_file, shuffle=shuffle, displayiters=1000,saveiters=5000, maxiters=100000, allow_growth=True).
+I set maxiters to 100000 to prevent overfitting.
+I set saveiters to 5000 to prevent iterations from being lost in case Colab was disconnected.
+I started training.

+8) I resumed training from snapshot 85000.
+Unexpectedly, training continued beyond 100000 iterations, despite maxiters was set to that value.
+Someone at the DLC forums suggested that I should also change the last line of the multistep parameter in the pose_cfg.yaml file.

 multi_step:
 - - 0.0001